-Picking the right SHL Pack for your Child
+Choosing the right SHL pack for your Child

-If your child can read and understand textbooks designed for his/her chronological age but has difficulty with recording the answers, then we recommend buying our standard packs but altering the method of recording the answers to activities throughout the packs.
+If your child can read and understand textbooks designed for his/her chronological age but has difficulty with recording the answers, then we recommend buying our primary or secondary packs, but altering the method of recording the answers to activities throughout the programme.